lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   Through the direction indicator, a field description in the Rules splits the possible field value in two parts.
 Resulting in a smaller compression residue.

-* In IPv6 and UDP, the header fields are defined with a fixed length in bits in the packet format.
-To compress these fields the length it is not sent because it is known by both ends.
+* In IPv6 and UDP, header fields have a fixed size, defined in the Rule, which is not sent.
 In CoAP, some fields in the header have a variable length, for example the Token size may vary from 0 to 8 bytes, the length is given by a field in the header.
 The CoAP options are described using the Type-Length-Value encoding format.